backpacking

 In the morning, I ate a simple yet satisfying breakfast with oatmeal and yogurt, packed my camping gear, and headed out to the Les CrĂȘtes trail, an iconic experience that challenges you to conquer the rolling hills and majestic peaks of Mount Orford.

-This remarkable trail offers not only a physical exercise but also a unique opportunity to witness the diverse plant life that changes as you gain altitude.
+This remarkable trail offers not only physical exercise but also a unique opportunity to witness the diverse plant life that changes as you gain altitude.
 My journey began by taking the natural stone staircase, known as the Escalier du Nord, which led me to the awe-inspiring Pic de la Roche-Fendue.
 From this vantage point, I was treated to a panoramic view of the gorgeous Lake Stukely below.

 As I continued along the ridge, the landscape unfolded before me, characterized by expansive open terrain.
 My journey led me to Pic de l’Ours, where a breathtaking 360-degree vista of the entire region awaited.